PoisskailDev/anti-susano-old/README.md

 ---

+## ❗ Why is this public?

+This version is now patched by cheat developers and doesn't work anymore.
+I’m releasing it to **showcase my work** and promote the **new undetected detection methods** I’ve developed.

+✅ **My current detections** include:
+- ⚔️ Advanced Susano V3 detection (private)
+- 🎯 Many more exclusive detections

+💌 Contant : Discord : @poisskail or : https://discord.gg/qsYAkdN43w

+---

 ## 🔍 What is this?

 This script was designed to detect **Susano**, one of the most widespread FiveM cheats.